Characterization of Non-Deterministic Chaos in Two-Dimensional Non-Smooth Vector Fields: Main results

+The above result we prove before proceeding to the proof of \cref{theo:transitive-equivalence} and, as questioned before, should we get the set $\Delta$ to be a residual set?
+After the proof of \cref{theo:complete} on \cref{ssec:comments_residual_set} we make a discussion concerning the issues to get a residual set.

+Our last result shows that topological transitivity (or transitivity) implies positive entropy, which may be seen as well as a measure of chaos.

-\begin{theorem} Assume that $M$ is a two-dimensional manifold with a transitive Filippov system having a finite number of tangency points.
-If the sliding or escaping regions are non-empty, then the following statements hold: \begin{itemize}
+\begin{theorem} Assume that M is a two-dimensional manifold with a transitive Filippov system.
+If the sliding or escaping regions are non-empty, then the Filippov system has positive topological entropy. \end{theorem}

-\item[(i)] There is a $G_\delta$ set $\Delta$ such that: \begin{itemize} \item if $x \in \Delta$, then there is a dense orbit through $x$ which is dense; \item if $x \in \Delta$, then the periodic orbits through $x$ form a dense set. \end{itemize} \item[(ii)] The Filippov system is sensitive to initial conditions on $M$;